 Unless the injuries cause death, New Jersey's two-year general rule covers lawsuits involving:

 New Jersey's general rule isn't a "one-size-fits-all" statute of limitations.
-Here are some other deadlines that might apply.
+Here are some others that might apply.

 Defamation of character.
 Someone makes an untrue statement of fact about you that harms your standing in the community.
 You might have a claim for defamation.
 Defamatory statements come in two varieties: libel (written defamation) and slander (spoken defamation).
 If you decide to sue, you must act quickly.
 You have just one year, likely starting on the date the defamatory statement was first made, to file your case.
 (N.J.
 Stat. § 2A:14-3 (2024).)